xelfer/runna-zone2/README.md

 **Help wanted:** This has only been tested with the "Returning to Running" plan.
 If you're on a different Runna plan (5K, 10K, marathon, etc.) and notice workouts that aren't being handled correctly, please open an issue with the workout description so I can add the missing keywords.

+Feel free to request other features too - I'll add what I can!

 ## License

 MIT